statamic/exporter/README.md

 ## Usage
 - Install the addon by copying the files into `_add-ons/exporter`.
+- Visit `http://v1-site.com/TRIGGER/exporter/export` which will download a JSON file.
-- Visit the v2 importer and enter your v1 site's homepage, eg. `http://v1-site.com`
+- Upload the JSON file to your v2 site's importer.

 ### Collections / Entries
 Collections will be created for every folder with a `fields.yaml` in it.
 So, make sure that all your entry folders